-Appointment, suspension, dismissal and remuneration of the members of the management board.
+16. Appointment, suspension, dismissal and remuneration of the members of the management board

-- 15.1.
-Members of the management board shall be appointed by the general meeting. - 15.2.
-The meeting of priority shareholders may propose a (binding) list of candidates to the general meeting for the appointment of a director.
+- 16.1 Managing directors are appointed by the general meeting. - 16.2 The meeting of priority shareholders may propose a (binding) list of candidates to the general meeting for the appointment of a director.